top of page

 Spouses or dependent children who have taken a break in their education and are now continuing full- or part-time in a qualifying college, university, or vocational school.

 Each category is judged separately; both scholarships apply the same criteria.
 All application information will be treated in a confidential manner.
 Applicant’s name and other identifying information will be removed from the application before being reviewed by the selection committee.
-Questions can be directed to outreach@huisouth.org.
+Questions can be directed to the Vice President of Philanthropy at vpphilanthropy@huisouth.org

 Eligibility: